Differential Diagnostics Market

 -

-In June 2022, Sentinel Diagnostics has launched the launch of the SENTiFIT 800 Analyzer, a fully automated and high throughput system for Fecal Immunochemical tests.
+In June 2022, Sentinel Diagnostics launched the SENTiFIT 800 Analyzer, a fully automated, high-throughput system designed for conducting Fecal Immunochemical Tests (FIT) with improved accuracy and efficiency.

 -